SamCH93/BAEcomment/README.md

 make drunpdf
 ```

-this should output the file `batdrs.pdf` in the paper directory.
+this should output the file `bae.pdf` in the paper directory.
 The Docker
 approach takes a bit longer but reruns our analyses in a Docker container which
 encapsulates the computational environment (R and R package versions) that was
 used in the original analysis.
 The only way this approach could become